44-566-Machine-Learning-S24/ml-s24-project-grispinogunnar/README.md

 A brief initial exploration of our data.
 Scatter plots showing individual features vs. the happiness score.
 ### linear_regression.ipynb
 Examining linear regression for a combination of features vs. happiness score.
 Score of 56%.
+### classification.ipynb
+Using decision trees to analyze certain features and predict the world region a country came from.
+Model was able to fairly accurately predict this.
+With further refinement, I expect we could greatly improve the score.